HoneycombClientMC/HoneyComb-Client-IOS/README.md

 ---

 ## 📢 STEP IN EVERYONE
-HoneyComb Client is a community-driven remix born out of pure frustration with ecosystem constraints.
-If you are tired of iOS app limits and zero launcher support, grab the code and help us break things.
+HoneyComb Client is a community-driven remix with systems constraints.
+If you are tired of your iPhone limits and zero launcher support, grab the code and help us break things.

 Eternal respect and huge credits go to the **Amethyst** team and **TheNullAstris** for their incredible work on **Zenith Launcher**, which served as the structural core for this project.